 Notification.
 The Data User will notify the EJAtlas when any derivative work or publication based on or derived from the Data Set is distributed.
 The Data User is requested and encouraged to send reprints, pdfs or provide copies, or on-line access to, any derived digital products.
 Notification will include an explanation of how the Data Set was used to produce the derived work.
 We would like to include such publications in a list of EJatlas related works.

 The Data User agrees not to redistribute original data and documentation without permission from the EJatlas or in a manner not in agreement with the site policy.

-External parties interested in using EJatlas data and/or derived products should fill out the following form.
+External parties interested in using EJatlas data and/or derived products should fill out a request form.
 All requests for data must be approved by the co-directors and the core coordinating team.
 There will be a joint decision taken based upon current research and technical work as to whether or not short-term collaboration is in the best direction of the working group.
-If so, then discussion will then focus on how to best collaborate with the EJatlas group.
-Publications that make extensive use of the database are encouraged to propose co-authorship top ensure data is understood in context.
+If so, the discussion will then focus on how to best collaborate with the EJatlas group.
+Publications that make extensive use of the database are encouraged to propose co-authorship to ensure data is understood in context.

 Use of EJatlas data and derived data products is allowed only for research and writing papers — no re-serving of the data on a different website or production of derived products is allowed.
 Under no circumstances should authorship be attributed to data contributors, individually or collectively, without their explicit consent.

 While substantial efforts are made to ensure the accuracy of data and documentation contained in this Data Set, complete accuracy of data and metadata cannot be guaranteed.
 All data and metadata are made available "as is".
 The Data User holds all parties involved in the production or distribution of the Data Set harmless for damages resulting from its use.
 The EJatlas has made a good faith effort in providing quality data but provides NO WARRANTY to the accuracy or usability of the data and accepts no liability for any errors or omissions.”